 (Note: This is a step-by-step tutorial with pictures.
 For more specific instructions, along with ingredient amounts, see the recipe card at the bottom of the post.)

-- First make the apple filling by whisking together water, lemon juice, cornstarch, cinnamon, nutmeg, and salt.
-Stir in the chopped apples, grated apple and sugar.
+First make the apple filling by whisking together together sugar, brown sugar, water, vanilla extract, lemon juice, cornstarch, cinnamon, nutmeg, and salt.
+Then add the chopped apples, and grated apple.

 With so many apple varieties out there, it’s hard to know which are best for baking!
-Apple cobbler can be made with a variety of apples for diverse flavor and texture.
+GF apple cobbler can be made with a variety of apples for diverse flavor and texture.

 - Honeycrisp